 Bacterial keratitis is the most common type of infectious keratitis.
 Overall, bacterial keratitis is among the least frequent complications of wearing contacts.
-But it is much more common in people with extended-wear soft lenses, especially those who wear the lenses overnight.
+But it is much more common in people who wear the lenses overnight.

-Even though the Food and Drug Administration (FDA) has approved some extended-wear lenses for 30-day use, many eye doctors recommend that people wear them for a week at most.
-And many doctors suggest taking them out while you sleep.
+Even though the Food and Drug Administration (FDA) has approved some extended-wear lenses for 30-day use, many eye doctors recommend that people remove them every day.

 In rare cases, viruses and fungi may cause keratitis.
 A germ that is often present in tap water causes a form of keratitis that is increasingly seen in contact lens wearers, especially those with soft lenses.

 Noninfectious causes of keratitis in contact lens wearers include:

 If you wear contact lenses and you have a painful, red eye, you may have infectious keratitis.
 Remove your lenses, and call your doctor immediately.
 You'll need antibiotic eyedrops to help treat the infection.
 Symptoms of bacterial keratitis may include:

 eMedicineHealth Medical Reference from Healthwise